ashishhiggins/QuizApp/README.md

 *   `mvn install`: Builds the project and creates a JAR file in the `target` directory.
 *   `mvn spring-boot:run`: Runs the application in development mode.

-## Contributing

-We welcome contributions to this project.
-Feel free to fork the repository and submit pull requests with your improvements.

-## License

-This project is licensed under [insert your preferred license here].
-Please see the `LICENSE` file for details.